Klaatu (band): Post-Klaatu

-Klaatu's albums were released on CD format rather late, and up until the 2000s several companies, including Capitol Records, released the albums with incorrect track orders.
-Finally, Bullseye Records, with the help of the band itself, released the albums in their original track listings.
+Klaatu's albums were released on CD format rather late, and until the 2000s several companies, including Capitol Records, released the albums with rearranged track orders.
+Finally, Bullseye Records, with the help of the band members themselves, released the albums in their original track listings.
 Bullseye also released a tribute album to Klaatu, Around the Universe in Eighty Minutes.

-In 2005, Bullseye Records released a 2-CD collection entitled Sun Set, which compiled a number of rarities, demos, rare early singles, and other odds and ends recorded during the group's career.
-Perhaps most interesting was the original version of Hope which had been delivered to Capitol Records, including the complete contributions made by the London Symphony Orchestra, which had largely been removed from the version which was eventually released.
+In 2005, Bullseye Records released a two-CD collection entitled Sun Set, which compiled a number of rarities, demos, rare early singles, and the original version of Hope which had been delivered to Capitol Records, including the complete contributions made by the London Symphony Orchestra, which had largely been removed from the original mix.
 The set also included a 40-page booklet including interviews with all of the former members of the band.

-Bullseye Records of Canada also released Raarities in 2005; oddly enough, this collection was originally released only in a vinyl LP format.
-A CD version, titled Solology, including the Raarities LP as well as concert recordings, was released in March 2009.
-Raarities probably appeals more to the group's hardcore fans since most of the material on the record consists of alternate mixes and single versions, as opposed to Sun Set, which focused on unreleased material and the alternate version of Hope.
+Bullseye Records of Canada also released Raarities in 2005, originally only in a vinyl LP format.
+Most of the material on the record consists of alternate mixes and single versions.
+A CD version, titled Solology, included the Raarities LP as well as concert recordings, and was released in March 2009.

 On March 15, 2011, Klaatu announced the creation of their new record label, Klaatunes Records.
 The band also created an official website to go along with the new label.
-The label's premiere was a re-release of 2009's Solology.
-The band has so far remastered their first three albums 3:47 EST, Hope and Sir Army Suit.
+The label's premiere was a re-release of Solology.
+The band remastered their first three albums 3:47 EST, Hope and Sir Army Suit.

+On May 15, 2025, Terry Draper died from leukemia at the age of 73.